yanok/tree-sitter-dart/docs/index.markdown

+---
+layout: home
+---

-# Experimental tree-sitter support for Dart language
+Experimental support for Dart grammar for tree-sitter.

-## Overview
+# Overview

 Unlike the existing [tree-sitter-dart](https://github.com/UserNobody14/tree-sitter-dart) project, this one is fully automatically converted from the